GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 - `/app/attributes` - Contains configurations for reusable attributes such as size and condition.
 - `/app/dungeons` - Code related to generating dungeons
-- `/app/dungeons` - Code related to generating items
+- `/app/items` - Code related to generating items
-- `/app/dungeons` - Code related to generating rooms
+- `/app/rooms` - Code related to, you guessed it, generating rooms
 - `/app/ui` - HTML generators, interactive logic, and UI constants
 - `/app/utility` - Helpers such as randomizers and text formatters